h0uter/multimr/README.md

 ## Features

+- [ ] vizualize the branches of the src_repo's
+- [ ] Introduce option to create MR's as draft
+- [ ] add related merge requests in description of the merge request
 - [x] run simplest verion at level of `gudlab`
   - [x] Actually interface with the glab cli as backend.
     - [ ] Setup in such a way that we could also easilly switch to the gitlab native crate.
   - [x] add logic to automatically create branches in the src_repo's
 - [x] place default user in `config.toml`, so it can be used to assign the MR.
 - [x] add dry run command to test the workflow without actually creating branches or merge requests.
-- [ ] vizualize the branches of the src_repo's
-- [ ] Introduce option to create MR's as draft
-- [ ] add related merge requests in description of the merge request
 - [x] add some logic to handle a pre-commit hook that changes some files.
-- [ ] setup the CLI so it can be used to overwrite the TOML config file.
+- [x] setup the CLI so it can be used to overwrite the TOML config file.
 - [ ] use external crates for more natural user prompting. <https://github.com/ratatui/ratatui/tree/main/examples/apps/input-form>

 ## Fixes

-- [x] currently `glab` output messes up the tui.
+- [x] Currently `glab` output messes up the tui.
-  - [x] find out what causes the output
+  - [x] Find out what causes the output
-  - [x] show the output in the tui window instead of the terminal or just close the tui and then run the commands afterwards.
+  - [x] Show the output in the tui window instead of the terminal or just close the tui and then run the commands afterwards.
-- [ ] if I cd into src_repos and run `mmr`, I get the error "Assignee is required" this is not very user friendly.
+- [x] If I cd into src_repos and run `mmr`, I get the error "Assignee is required" this is not very user friendly.
+  - Now we just see that there is no config.

 ## Workflows